Geo222222/Me/README.md

 ## 📄 License

-This project is open-source and free to use for personal portfolios.
+MIT — Free to use and modify for personal or commercial portfolios.